 You’ll let your berries sit in a bit more of the superfine sugar as the cakes bake and cool, or even better, do this step the night before.
 This is where the juiciness comes from, macerating so that they create their own “simple syrup”.
 The best.

-They have just the right amount of toasty crunch on the outside, and cloud-like fluffiness on the inside.
+The mini cakes have just the right amount of toasty crunch on the outside, and cloud-like fluffiness on the inside.
 Topped with homemade whipped cream, a divine dessert.

 Preheat oven to 350 degrees.
 Place flours, 1/2 cup superfine sugar, and salt in a sieve set over a bowl.
 Sift into bowl and set aside.